Open in The Food App

 Ingredients

-Wheat Flour, Water, Rapeseed Oil, Yeast, Salt, Barley Malt Extract, Fermented Wheat Flour, Sugar, Emulsifiers (Mono- and Diacetyl Tartaric Acid Esters of Mono- and Diglycerides of Fatty Acids), Wheat Gluten, Malted Wheat Flour, Acidity Regulator (Calcium Carbonate), Flour Treatment Agent (Ascorbic Acid), Sodium Hydroxide(Water, Acidity Regulators (Sodium Hydroxide)).
+Wheat Flour, Water, Rapeseed Oil, Yeast, Salt, Barley Malt Extract, Fermented Wheat Flour, Sugar, Emulsifier (Mono- and Diacetyl Tartaric Acid Esters of Mono- and Diglycerides of Fatty Acids), Wheat Gluten, Malted Wheat Flour, Flour Treatment Agents (Ascorbic Acid, Alpha-Amylase (contains Wheat)), Acidity Regulators (Calcium Carbonate, Sodium Hydroxide).

 Nutritional information